gypsyfish/laptops/README.md

 ## Available Scripts

-kishan is not the best
+kishan is - fuck off - he is hte best

 In the project directory, you can run: